iogbole/ebpf-network-viz/README.md

-2. This data is then pushed to the Perf Event Ring Buffer.
+2. This data is then pushed to the Perf Event Buffer.

-3. Your user-space application, which could be written in Go, Python, or any other language that has eBPF library support, then reads from this ring buffer to retrieve the data for further analysis or action.
+3. Your user-space application, written in Go, in this case, then reads from this buffer to retrieve the data for further analysis or action.

-By leveraging a Perf Event Ring Buffer, you gain a highly efficient, low-overhead mechanism for transferring data from kernel space to user space, making it a critical component in the process of monitoring, troubleshooting, and enhancing system performance.
+By leveraging a Perf Event Buffer, you gain a highly efficient, low-overhead mechanism for transferring data from kernel space to user space, making it a critical component in the process of monitoring, troubleshooting, and enhancing system performance.

+The Ring Buffer is a more modern alternative to Perf Event buffers, suitable for newer Kernel version

 Exposing eBPF Data Through a Prometheus Endpoint